 As discussed above, a specified acquisition is a transaction whereby a foreign investor acquires a certain number of shares of a non-listed company from another foreign investor.
 If the target company or any of its affiliates conducts any of the businesses designated as requiring the filing of a prior notice, the foreign investor must file a prior notice before acquiring the subject shares of such target company.
 The major categories of businesses subject to the prior notice requirement are provided separately from the Specified Businesses although some of them overlap.
-As is the case with an inward direct investment, a foreign investor may rely on the exemptions from the prior notice obligation in the case where a target company engages in businesses other than the Core Businesses.
-On the other hand, no exemption applies in the case of an acquisition of the shares of a non-listed company that conducts any of the Core Businesses.
+As is the case with an inward direct investment, a foreign investor may rely on the exemptions from the prior notice obligation in the case where a target company engages in businesses other than the core businesses that comprise of part of the Core Businesses.
+On the other hand, no exemption applies in the case of an acquisition of the shares of a non-listed company that conducts any of such core businesses.

 The filing requirements and procedures, as well as the subsequent reporting requirements, are the same as those for an inward direct investment.
-Unlike an inward direct investment, an ex post facto report is not required for a specified acquisition.
+An ex post facto report is required for a specified acquisition only when a foreign investor does not file a prior notice by relying on the exemptions from the prior notice obligation that would otherwise exist.